 Sheldon Brown, the renowned bicycle expert, advocated securing just the rear wheel to the bike rack, using a u-lock somewhere within the rear triangle of the frame.

-He maintained that by using this method, you don’t need to secure the frame to the bike rack as well because the wheel cannot be pulled through the rear triangle.
+He maintained that by using this method, you don’t need to secure the frame to the bike rack as well because the wheel can’t be pulled through the rear triangle.

 One of the advantages of this method is that because you’re only securing the wheel, you can usually get away with a smaller, lighter u-lock.
 Check out my best lightweight bike lock page for some good examples!

 However, I’m not sure about this technique, especially for more expensive bikes.
-With some effort, a dedicated thief could saw through the rear wheel to remove the lock.
+With some effort, a dedicated thief can saw through the rear wheel to remove the lock.

 I can also imagine an opportunist thief not realizing the bike was properly secured and causing significant damage to your bike while they tried to remove it.